MrMikey59/00---Projects/Web Design/HTML/00Index.md

 # Index for HTML Folder

 This folder contains HTML notes, snippets ans examples.

+It’s invalid HTML to have an ID exist on more than one element.

+Log event every time a link is activated:	`onClick= "LogEntry(<strLinkName>)"`

 ## Referencing File locations in HTML
 | File Location | Source Call |